 Pittcon Heritage Award

-A. Blaine Bowman was selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2015 Pittcon Heritage Award.
-The award was presented in New Orleans on March 8 during Pittcon 2015.
+Kenji Kazato and Kazuo Ito were selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2016 Pittcon Heritage Award.
+The award will be presented in Atlanta on March 6 during Pittcon 2016.

 About the Awardees